Chronic Pain in Autoimmune Diseases

 In an autoimmune disease, pain can manifest in various forms and can be classified as both acute and chronic.
 Acute pain can be caused by inflammation in a specific area, such as joint pain in rheumatoid arthritis or muscle pain in lupus.
 Chronic pain can be caused by ongoing inflammation and damage to the affected tissue.
 This can cause persistent discomfort, fatigue, and a decreased ability to perform daily activities.
 It can also be associated with other symptoms such as stiffness and difficulty moving the affected joints in rheumatoid arthritis or fatigue and headaches in multiple sclerosis.

 In some autoimmune diseases, pain can also be neuropathic, which means it is caused by damage or dysfunction in the nervous system.
 This type of pain is often described as burning, tingling, or numbness and can be difficult to treat.

 In summary, pain in autoimmune diseases can be caused by inflammation, damage to the affected tissue, or dysfunction in the nervous system.
 It can manifest as acute or chronic pain, and can be associated with other symptoms, depending on the specific autoimmune disease.

 How Is Chronic Pain Managed with Autoimmune Disease Treated?

-At Ananta Health, autoimmune diseases are our specialty.
-Treatment shouldn't overstimulate the pain and must provide relief.
-Our first step is performing BioScan SRT testing to determine the root cause of the pain, which would then provide results that help formulate specific treatment plans that include methods of traditional Chinese medicine, supplements and herbs, and lifestyle and dietary adjustments.
+At Ananta Health, BioScan SRT testing is used to determine the root cause of the pain, which can help to create a personalized treatment plan that includes methods of traditional Chinese medicine, supplements and herbs, and lifestyle and dietary adjustments.

 How Can Acupuncture Help Autoimmune Disease Pain?